 How to choose the best Android VPN app

-You're probably going to want to use your Android VPN on loads of other devices, too - so make sure you get one that also works with your computer's operating system and has enough licences to cover all your gadgets.
+A dedicated Android VPN app should of course be as user-friendly as possible.
+Ensure it supports your version of Android, with most going back at least to Pie and usually beyond.
+As you're probably going to want to use your Android VPN on loads of other devices as well, you'll also want one that works with your computer's operating system and has enough licences to cover all your gadgets.

 1. ExpressVPN - #1 best Android VPN app